inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

    that the response that looks similar to the "Example Response" in postman and click the link to continue the tests.

-The "Dinner Order Questionnaire Example Using SMART (Postman)" preset also populates the same questionnaire as the tester-provided questionnaire to use in the Basic Workflows -> Adaptive Questionnaire Workflow group.
+The "Dinner Order Questionnaire Example (Postman)" preset also populates the same questionnaire as the tester-provided questionnaire to use in the Basic Workflows -> Adaptive Questionnaire Workflow group.
 You can execute that group as well in a similar manner (note that all `$next-question` requests are made within a single wait test) to see how tester-provided questionnaire tests are different.

+These tests are not expected to fully pass due to known issues in the example FHIR instances.

 #### Review Authentication Interactions

 Anytime after executing one of the questionnaire test groups, you can execute the Review Authentication Interactions group to verify the conformance of access token requests against the SMART Backend Services flow.

+These tests are not expected to fully pass due to invalid token requests purposefully sent by the SMART server tests.

 ## Limitations